 The buttery sauce you just can’t resist

 Do what I did in this recipe.
-I chopped up some of my fresh herbs and added them into this butter sauce.
-Then, I happily drizzled the herb butter sauce on the casarecce pasta recipe.
+I chopped up some of my fresh herbs and grass-fed butter into a large skillet.
+After the butter and herbs had blended, I happily drizzled it on the cooked pasta.

 Subbing breadcrumbs with Parmesan cheese

 I had also bought ciabatta rolls for my eggplant Parmesan sandwich, but, I didn’t get around to making it.
-As you may have figured out, it was going stale!
 I had seen somewhere that breadcrumbs are a better substitute for (Affiliate Link) vegan Parmesan.